besch/youtube-dubbing-server/ARCHITECTURE.md

   - **Usage Limit & Premium Voice (if authenticated):**
     1. Calls `checkVideoLimit` server action (passing `videoUrlToCheck`).
     2. Gets `canProcess`, `remainingVideos`, `isPremium` from response.
-    3. **Persistent Premium Voice Warning:** If the selected `dubbingVoice` (from Redux state) is premium and the user's `isPremium` status is false, a persistent amber-colored banner is displayed at the bottom of `DubbingPage`.
-If the user attempts to "Start Dubbing" with this configuration, the action is blocked (no toast, banner serves as warning).
-    4. **Persistent Daily Limit Warning:** If `!isPremium` and `remainingVideos <= 0` (from the general limit check), a persistent red-colored banner is displayed at the bottom of `DubbingPage`.
+    3. **Persistent Daily Limit Warning:** If `!isPremium` and `remainingVideos <= 0` (from the general limit check), a persistent red-colored banner is displayed at the bottom of `DubbingPage`.
-    5. **Immediate Action Toast (Daily Limit):** If `!canProcess` (for the specific `videoUrlToCheck`) and `!isPremium`, an immediate Sonner toast is shown ("You've reached your daily limit...") with remaining count and "Go Premium" link; dubbing is blocked for this new video.
+    4. **Immediate Action Toast (Daily Limit):** If `!canProcess` (for the specific `videoUrlToCheck`) and `!isPremium`, an immediate Sonner toast is shown ("You've reached your daily limit...") with remaining count and "Go Premium" link; dubbing is blocked for this new video.
 Re-watches are allowed as `canProcess` will be true.
-    6. If checks pass, proceeds to `toggleDubbingProcess`.
+    5. If checks pass, proceeds to `toggleDubbingProcess`.
+(Server-side check in `generateAudioChunk` will still prevent premium voice usage for non-premium users).
-- **Settings Page (`SettingsPage.tsx`):**
+- \*\*Settings Page (`SettingsPage.tsx`):
-  - Allows free users to select and save premium voices to their Redux state.
+  - Allows free users to _select_ premium voices (stores in Redux state), but the `generateAudioChunk` server action will block their use if the user is not premium.
-  - The primary enforcement (blocking usage and showing persistent warning) occurs on `DubbingPage`.
+  - A warning is displayed on the settings page if a non-premium user selects a premium voice.
 - No trial-related UI or logic.